-7. Meet with your Academic Advisor/Counselor
+8. Meet with an Academic Advisor/Counselor

-While you are on the phone scheduling your assessment test, also schedule an appointment to meet with an Academic Advisor or Counselor.
-In the meeting you will review assessment scores and other measures, select courses, and develop a Student Education Plan (SEP) which identifies the courses you need to take to graduate based on your degree and transfer goals.
+Call (530) 283-0202, ext.
+313, to schedule an appointment to meet with an Academic Advisor or Counselor.
+In the meeting you will review transcripts and/or assessment scores and other measures, select courses, and develop a Student Education Plan (SEP) which identifies the courses you need to take to achieve your academic goals.

-8. Enroll in Classes Using your MyFRC Student Portal Remember that FRC Student ID Number?
+9. Enroll in Classes Using your MyFRC Student Portal

+Remember that FRC Student ID Number?
 You need that number to log into your student portal.
-You can access your portal through the website; www.frc.edu.
+You can access your portal through the website; www.frc. edu.
 Click on "MyFRC."
 Fill in your User ID (9 digit #) and PIN number.
 The first time you access MyFRC, your PIN will be your date of birth, MM/DD/YY.
 Click on the "Student" tab, click on the "Registration" link, and then go to "Look Up Classes."
 Enrollment is just a few clicks from there.
 Advisors/ Counselors can also walk you through this process.

-9. Pay Fees
+10. Pay Fees